389ds/389ds.github.io/docs/389ds/design/token-auth.md

 ----------------------

 * An extra configuration item needs to be added to dse.ldif as the fernet key.
 It should be generated and saved if not present.
-* A configartion in dse.ldif for token lifetime in seconds.
+* A configuration in dse.ldif for token lifetime in seconds.
 * Fernet (from Rust :D) should be used to generate the token.
 * A flag is added to connection to indicate if the authentication was from token or pw?
 (Check if there is an existing enum for auth type)
 * An extended operation must be added, that takes no parameters (only an OID is required).
 If conn-auth != token && bind != anonymous we can issue the token.